AVSystem/developer-zone/docs/Anjay_integrations/Anjay_Nordic_integration/Thingy91.md

 ## Step 3: Compiling the board

-0. Connect the STM32L496G-DISCO/MONARCH board to a USB port of your machine.
+0. Connect the Thingy:91 board to a USB port of your machine.
-0. Set West manifest path to `Anjay-zephyr-client/demo`, and manifest file to `west.yml` and do `west update`:
+0. Set West manifest path to `Anjay-zephyr-client/demo`, manifest file to `west-nrf.yml`, and do `west update`:

     ```
     west config manifest.path Anjay-zephyr-client/demo
-    west config manifest.file west.yml
+    west config manifest.file west-nrf.yml
     west update
     ```

-0. Compile the project for **B-L475E-IOT01A** using `west build -b disco_l475_iot1` in the demo directory.
+0. Compile the project for **Thingy:91** using `west build -b thingy91_nrf9160ns` in the demo directory.

 ## Step 4: Configuring the Client